 - TinyMCE Advanced

-TinyMCE is more of an advanced text editor, allowing for further customization in how you build out your pages.
+TinyMCE is an advanced text editor plugin for WordPress, allowing for further customization in how you build out your pages.
 It also allows you to add “anchor” or “jump” points on a page to create faster navigation for your end-users.

 - WP Google Maps

 Create custom Google Maps with markers (pins) that contain locations, descriptions, images, video, and links!
 You can also highlight sections of a location, draw lines or shapes, and even create heat-maps.
-There is a new feature that now allows for user-generated pins!
 This plugin is great for creating a geographical visual of anything from past battles, boundary lines, key events, historic migrations, etc.